Palau Royal Resort and Sam’s Tours

 Kids can even take their PADI Advanced Diver or Jr. Advanced Open Water certification in Palau.
 Just log onto www.padi.com and sign up for the eLearning ahead of time.
 You will get your quizzes out of the way and we will do the rest for you in Palau.
 This does need to be pre-booked, so give us enough notice and we will do our best to accommodate the course requested.

 The adult diving program satisfies all dive levels, from deep wrecks and walls to shallow reefs and wrecks.
-There is an abundance of turtles and big schools of fish, so it’s picture perfect for photographers.
-Warm water and calm seas make July a wonderful time to enjoy Palau.
+There is an abundance of turtles, sharks on almost every single dive, and big schools of fish, so it’s picture-perfect for photographers.
+Warm water and calm seas make the summer a wonderful time to enjoy Palau.
 The Palau Royal Resort is just across the street from Sam’s Tours and transportation is provided daily.
-Dermot Keane (father of four) and Marc Bauman manage Sam’s Tours and are always very happy to do whatever they can to help.
+The staff Sam’s Tours are always very happy to do whatever they can to help.

 Diving Q&A for Palau

-What is unique to diving in Palau?
+What is unique about diving in Palau?
 Palau’s waters are considered the #1 Underwater Wonder of the World.
-Its rich, pristine marine environment is famous for its drop-offs, currents and pelagic activity.
+Its rich, pristine marine environment is famous for its drop-offs, currents, and pelagic activity.
 Palau’s protected inner reefs offer an abundant, extensive variety of marine life.
 Most dives are drift dives.

 Is there a night dive included in the package?
 Yes, there is a night dive for adults and kids age 12 and over.
 Everyone else can enjoy a fun pizza/movie night.